* This is a professional Version *

-In early adolescence, a child begins to develop the capacity for abstract, logical thought.
-This increased sophistication leads to an enhanced awareness of self and the ability to reflect on one's own being.
+In early adolescence, children begin to develop the capacity for abstract, logical thought.
+This increased sophistication leads to an enhanced awareness of self and the ability to reflect on one’s own being.
 Because of the many noticeable physical changes of adolescence, this self-awareness often turns into self-consciousness, with an accompanying feeling of awkwardness.
 The adolescent also has a preoccupation with physical appearance and attractiveness and a heightened sensitivity to differences from peers.

 Adolescents also apply their new reflective capabilities to moral issues.
 Preadolescents understand right and wrong as fixed and absolute.
 Older adolescents often question standards of behavior and may reject traditions—to the consternation of parents.
 Ideally, this reflection culminates in the development and internalization of the adolescent’s own moral code.

 As adolescents encounter schoolwork that is more complex, they begin to identify areas of interest as well as relative strengths and weaknesses.
 Adolescence is a period during which young people begin to consider career options, although most do not have a clearly defined goal.
 Parents and clinicians must be aware of the adolescent’s capabilities, help the adolescent formulate realistic expectations, and be prepared to identify impediments to learning that need remediation, such as learning disabilities, attention problems, or inappropriate learning environments.
 Parents and clinicians should facilitate apprenticeships and experiences that expose older adolescents to potential career opportunities either during school or during school vacations.
 These opportunities may help adolescents focus their career choices and future studies.